Leah1977/LSH_Electricians_MS1/README.md

 This worked as I had intended.

 * Burger icon was diplaying below logo on small screens.
-This was not how I intended it to look, so
+This was not how I intended it to look, so I reduced the font size of the title on small screen sizes.

 ### Debugging HTML in services.html
 ---